oof2win2/FactorioAntigrief/apps/communitybot/README.md

   - `playername` - The name of the player that these reports belong to
   - `reports[]` - The collection of reports that have been created
 - **Revocation**
     - `id` - ID of the revocation.
-Can be used to fetch it only
+Only used to fetch said revocation
     - `playername` - Name of the player who's report has been revoked
     - `adminId` - Discord UserID of the administrator that created this report
     - `proof` - Proof of the report